goldjacob29/Haskell/README.md

 # Haskell
-For my own reference (and anyone else in case this actually becomes useful):
+For my own reference (and for anyone else in case this actually becomes useful):

 UPDATE: After trying a bunch of different solutions for Atom I have (for the time being) quit.
 I am now using Sublime, following http://umairsaeed.com/blog/2015/05/02/sublime-text-and-haskell/.
 After running into issues with cabal I consulted https://www.schoolofhaskell.com/user/simonmichael/how-to-cabal-install#could-not-resolve-dependencies--cabal-hell.